 Plating Related Questions

-Answer: For regular work of reasonable volumes we aim to deliver within 1-5 working days, depending on your process requirements.
+ANSWER: For regular work of reasonable volumes we aim to deliver within 1-5 business days, depending on your process requirements.

 Quality Related Questions

-Answer: Unless you have had plating or polishing work done elsewhere you possibly won't know the difference but we like to think our quality speaks for itself.
-(Actually alot of our customers tell us our work is of exceptional quality).
-But don't take our word for it - ask around in manufacturing or automotive restoration circles, or chat rooms.
-We are confident you will hear good reports about the quality of our work.
+ANSWER: Unless you have had plating or polishing work done elsewhere you possibly won’t know the difference but we like to think our quality speaks for itself.
+(Actually alot of our customers tell us our work is of exceptional quality, compared to their other experiences).
+But don’t take our word for it – ask around in manufacturing or automotive restoration circles, or chat rooms.
+We are confident you will hear good reports about the quality of our work, and our service.

 Price Related Questions – Plating or Polishing

-Answer: Like all types of parts, it is difficult to provide an estimate without seeing and assessing your actual parts.
-A typical answer to this particular question (re wheels) is that the cost could be in the ball park of approximately $250 - $500 per wheel depending on shape, size and condition of the wheels.
-Further information about pricing and how to obtain an estimate for Restoration type work is available on the page Plating and Finishing Pricing & Quotes - Private, Restoration or Custom work.
+ANSWER: Like all types of parts, it is difficult to provide an estimate without seeing and assessing your actual parts.
+A typical answer to this particular question (re wheels) is that the cost could be in the ball park of approximately $250 – $500 per wheel depending on shape, size and condition of the wheels.
+Of course that is a big “window” but you’ll get a closer idea of price once we have seen your wheels.
 Wheels are stripped and polished prior to (and often between) plating processes.
-They are then plated using the 'triple plating' method of copper, then nickel, then chrome plating.
+They are then plated using the ‘triple chrome’ plating method involving “layers” of copper, then nickel, then chrome plating.

 Metal & Plastic Restoration Related Questions